-The same path leads downhill again.
-At the junction in the path, however, you continue straight ahead.
+Now follow the signs and climb the Kleiner Bärenstein, which is higher than the Großer Bärenstein.
+In 1847, a mountain inn was built up here.
+Around 1902, two bears were even kept here in a kennel.
+Unfortunately, the inn fell into disrepair after the war and today you can only guess at its foundation walls, but the stunning view in a south-easterly direction with the majestic Lilienstein makes up for it.The same path leads downhill again.
+At the fork in the path, however, continue straight ahead.
 After about 300 m, the hiking tour continues unmarked to the right along the edge of the forest, crosses a path and then leads up to the Großer Bärenstein.
-Small trails lead to several viewpoints at the top.
-For the descent you can choose the adventurous variant (or go back the way you came and turn right at the edge of the forest).
-In the former variant, you descend the stairs over boulders and steps.
-At the bottom, the path continues to the right under high climbing peaks and meets a comfortable forest path.
+Small trails lead to several vantage points at the top.
+For the descent, you can choose the adventurous variant via the Riegelhostiege (climbing; in wet and cold weather, descending via the Riegelhofstiege is not advisable) or go back along the path and turn right at the edge of the forest.
+With the first option, you descend the Riegelhofstiege over partly large boulders with larger intervals.
+At the bottom, the trail continues to the right under high climbing peaks and meets a comfortable forest path.